How to recognize a diamond on a ring?

 - Choose a less intense blue to take advantage of its dispersion

-Black Opal
+Black opal

 Demantoid

 Demantoid is a gemstone from the garnet family whose luster is reminiscent of diamonds.
 In fact, its brilliance and dispersion are superior to those of diamonds .
 It is in its emerald green form that it is most valuable.
 Unfortunately, it is very rare to find it in large stones: demantoids rarely exceed 2 carats.
-It was first discovered in the 19th century in Russia by a Finnish-Swedish mineralogist, Nils Gustaf Nordenskiöld.
+It was first discovered in 19th century Russia by a Finnish-Swedish mineralogist, Nils Gustaf Nordenskiöld.
 Given the rarity of this stone, demantoid jewelry is often antique jewelry .

 Taaffeite